bipicar/better-validator/readme.md

 validator(value).isString().isEmail();
 ```

-### isInArray
+### isIncludedInArray

-Makes sure the value is of type string.
+Returns true if the value is present in the list.
+Very convenient to validate if a enum contains the given value

 ```javascript
 validator(value).isIncludedInArray(['define1','define2']);